thegreenwebfoundation/admin-portal/docs/deployment.md

 ### Gunicorn logging

-By default, gunicorn, our web server logs at the `INFO` level.
-This means successful requests are not logged, and only errors (with the status code 5xx) or not found requests (4xx)  show up in logs.

 The logs on each app server are sent to our the Loki server on our monitoring node, accessible at https://grafana.greenweb.org.
 This allow for centralised querying of logs.